Malama Family Recovery Center

-Pregnant and parenting women have priority in receiving substance abuse and addiction treatment services at Malama.
+Pregnant and parenting women have priority in receiving substance use disorder treatment services at Malama.
 The earlier we can intervene with these families, the more likely we can successfully break the generational cycle of drug abuse, victimization and incarceration that has become so costly to our community.
 The teens we help often begin receiving services when they’re pregnant.
 Sometimes these are the daughters of women currently in our programs, and we try to make a difference in these young women’s lives so they can be free of the family patterns of abuse and addiction.

 Because the women we serve are a high needs and difficult-to-reach population, we need to eliminate the most common barriers to treatment that women in recovery face.
 We eliminate these barriers in several ways: by not requiring clients have insurance in order to get help; providing transportation (to and from our facility, medical appointments, AA/NA meetings, mother-child visitations as part of the reunification process); and offering free childcare.
 Women also gain access to community parenting resources and classes.
 In order to address the wide range of client needs, we provide case management services and collaborate with several community agencies.

-Access to childcare is one of the most common barriers to treatment for women, and we address this issue through our Early Learning Center (ELC), located in our main treatment and residential facility.
+Access to childcare is one of the most common barriers to treatment for women, and we address this issue through our Child Watch Center, located in our main treatment and residential facility.
 While women are in treatment sessions and classes they know that their children are safe and well-cared for.
-The ELC is a welcoming and friendly space that serves as a lounge for mothers and as a classroom for infants and children up to age five, in accordance with the National Association for the Education of Young Children (NAEYC) standards (exceptions can be made for older children as needed).
+This is a welcoming and friendly space that serves as a lounge for mothers and as a classroom for infants and children up to age five (exceptions can be made for older children as needed).